-Michael Paxson: Michael is the CNMA’s new executive director.
-He has spent 30+ years working in the hospitality/restaurant industry in Texas including working as a Sous Chef at the four star rated Café Pacific in Dallas, where he cooked for many celebrities and one or two U.S. Presidents.
-He was the catering director and food service manager for Neiman Marcus in Dallas.
-More recently he has been the Operations Manager for Talon Wine Brands in Palisade, responsible for the day to day operations for Talon Winery, St. Kathryn Cellars and the Meadery of the Rockies.
-Michael and his family have been living for almost 8 years in Grand Junction, the hometown of his wife, Terri.
-They have two awesome boys, MacGregor 15 and Beckett 12, and all enjoy spending time together whether it be biking, hiking, skiing or spending time at the family hideout in Lake City, high in the San Juan Mountains.
-In their spare time, Michael and Terri have been renovating and flipping houses for the past 20 years.
+Michael Paxson: Michael is CNMA’s executive director.
+He has spent 30+ years working in the hospitality/restaurant industry in Texas and Florida including working as a Sous Chef at the four star rated Café Pacific in Dallas.
+He was the in house catering director and food service manager for Neiman Marcus’s Zodiac Room and Mermaid Bar in Dallas.
+More recently he spent 7 years as the Operations Manager for Talon Wine Brands in Palisade, responsible for the day to day operations for Talon Winery, St. Kathryn Cellars and the Meadery of the Rockies.
+Michael and his family have resided for almost 9 years in Grand Junction, the hometown of his wife, Terri.
+They have two awesome boys, MacGregor 16 and Beckett 13, and all enjoy spending time together whether it be biking, hiking, skiing or spending time at the family hideout in Lake City, high in the San Juan Mountains.
+Michael and Terri also have a passion for renovating and flipping houses.

 Desirée Drane-Davison: Desirée is the Membership Coordinator for CNMA.
 From Gillette, Wyoming she has worked as a seasonal in fee collection and interpretation at Devils Tower NM, Wind Cave NP, Jewel Cave NM, and Colorado NM.
 She’s worked for Devils Tower Natural History Association and Mount Rushmore Memorial Society.
 Along the way, as she was looking for permanent job, she found and married COLM’s current Chief Ranger, Mark Davison.
 Desirée and Mark have also been at Capulin Volcano NM and Scotts Bluff NM.
 During her time in Scottsbluff, Desirée worked as a zookeeper, which she says “was very similar to being a wife, mother, and former park ranger.”
 The Davison family came to Colorado National Monument in June 2012.
 They have two daughters: Skye who lives in Scottsbluff, NE and Shaye who is a high school junior; a Chihuahua/Jack Russell named Tucker, a Great Pyrenees named Ruger, and a cat who occasionally answers to Thomas O’Malley.